-Isaias to sweep from Carolinas to New England with heavy rains, storm surge and high winds
+Hurricane Isaias charges into the Carolinas, poised to sweep up East Coast

+As the storm made landfall near Ocean Isle Beach around 11:10 p.m., observed wind gusts reached around 90 mph in coastal North Carolina southeast of Wilmington.
+A weather station at Oak Island, N.C., reported sustained winds of 76 mph, and a gust of 87 mph.

+The storm, which had been a tropical storm throughout its near miss with Florida, regained hurricane status, its maximum sustained winds increasing to 85 mph.
+In Myrtle Beach, a historically large storm surge flooded roads and businesses, and several tornadoes were reported in southeast North Carolina, some causing damage.

-The storm will then sweep into the Mid-Atlantic region on Tuesday, likely as a tropical storm, with storm surge flooding a threat in the Norfolk and Hampton Roads area, and a windswept soaking of three to six inches of rain on tap for the Washington, D.C., metro region.
+The storm will next sweep into the Mid-Atlantic region on Tuesday, probably as a tropical storm, with storm surge flooding a threat in the Norfolk and Hampton Roads areas, and a windswept soaking of several inches of rain from Richmond to Philadelphia.

-Tropical storm watch for D.C. area.
-Isaias to bring threat of ‘significant’ flooding and strong winds Tuesday.

-“Heavy rainfall will result in flash and urban flooding, some of which may be significant in the eastern Carolinas and the mid-Atlantic, through midweek along and near the path of Isaias across the East Coast of the United States,” the National Hurricane Center wrote.
+“Heavy rainfall will result in flash and urban flooding, some of which may be significant in the eastern Carolinas and the mid-Atlantic,” the National Hurricane Center wrote.

-The storm will then race into the Northeast, unleashing heavy rain, strong winds, and coastal flooding from New York to Maine.
+The storm will then race into the Northeast, unleashing heavy rain, strong winds and coastal flooding from New York to Maine.
+The winds could be especially intense along the Jersey Shore into New York City, resulting in potentially widespread power outages.

-Hurricane and tropical storm alerts plaster the Eastern Seaboard.
+Hurricane and tropical storm alerts plaster the Eastern Seaboard from South Carolina to Maine.

-A hurricane warning covers the zone from roughly Charleston, S.C., to Wilmington, N.C.
-Tropical storm watches and warnings surround that region, stretching from the northeast Florida coast to Maine, including Savannah, Norfolk, the Chesapeake Bay area, D.C., Philadelphia, coastal New Jersey, New York City, Boston, and Portland, Me.
+A hurricane warning covers the zone from just north of Charleston, S.C., to Surf City, N.C.
+Tropical storm warnings continue to the north, stretching from the North Carolina Outer Banks to Maine, including Norfolk, the Chesapeake Bay area, D.C., Philadelphia, coastal New Jersey, New York City, Boston and Portland.

-Areas at particular risk of storm surge flooding include Charleston and Myrtle Beach, S.C., and Wilmington, N.C., where the National Hurricane Center there is “danger of life-threatening” inundation along the coastline.
+Areas at particular risk of storm surge flooding include Myrtle Beach, S.C., and Wilmington, N.C., where the National Hurricane Center said there is “danger of life-threatening” inundation along the coastline.
 A dangerous surge may also affect areas from the North Carolina Outer Banks to vulnerable areas in the Virginia Tidewater.

-Peak wind gusts for coastal areas from central South Carolina to southern New England could reach 60 to 80 mph as Isaias makes its closest approach, with the highest values likely near the South Carolina-North Carolina border when the storm makes landfall.
-This is likely to cause downed trees and power outages, flying debris, and minor damage to some structures.
+Peak wind gusts for coastal areas from central South Carolina to southern New England could reach 60 to 80 mph as Isaias makes its closest approach, with higher values near the South Carolina-North Carolina border.
+This is likely to cause downed trees and power outages, flying debris and minor damage to some structures.
+With many people working from home due to the novel coronavirus pandemic, power outages may be particularly disruptive on Tuesday and Tuesday night from all the way into the New York City metro area.

 Isaias now and its track and intensity forecast

-As of 8 a.m.
-Monday, Tropical Storm Isaias was centered 100 miles east-southeast of Jacksonville, Fla., heading north at 13 mph, an increase in speed from the weekend.
-The storm contained maximum sustained winds of 70 mph, just shy of a hurricane intensity (74 mph).
+The water level at Springmaid Pier on Myrtle Beach, S.C., rose to at least 10.18 feet on Monday evening, with a surge of about 4 feet above the predicted tide level.
+That makes it the third-highest water level on record there, behind Hurricane Hugo in 1989 and Hurricane Matthew in 2016.

-During the weekend, the storm struggled amid a hostile environment, with winds blowing at different speeds and directions, height knocking its inner circulation off balance and dry air squelching its thunderstorms, especially on its west side.
+During the weekend, the storm struggled amid a hostile environment, with winds blowing at different speeds and directions, and with height knocking its inner circulation off balance and dry air squelching its thunderstorms, especially on its west side.
+On Monday, Isaias became better organized as wind shear started to relax slightly, and the storm slowly gained strength into the night.

-The dry air and shear helped Florida avoid damage because the storm’s strongest winds and heaviest rains stayed to the east of the center of circulation.

-However, Isaias managed to maintain its intensity or even intensify slightly over warm waters, and the Hurricane Center’s official forecast calls for the storm to regain hurricane strength before making landfall Monday night.

 Watches and warnings